sanderk-jdriven/nosql-mongodb/README.md

 # MongoDB course

 This repository contains an introduction to MongoDB and consists of two parts.
-First it contains a presentation, and second it contains a demo application with exercises for attendees to fulfill.
+First it contains a presentation, and second it contains a Spring application with exercises for attendees to fulfill.

 ## Prerequisites